ryan-mcclue/unsw/comp3331/wk2/week2.md

 LAN utilisation is the percentage of network bandwidth used.

-CSE machines have firewalls that block external traffic like a UDP packet
+CSE machines have firewalls that block external traffic like a UDP packet Firewalls break layering principle (i.e. Transport is end-to-end) by inspecting headers to shield hosts from uncessary traffic

 Servers like the CSE machines aren't behind a NAT as we want them to have static publically addressable IPs.
 So, users logged into them will share same IP.